What Employers in Germany Should Know in Times of COVID-19

 In particular, the employer shall direct all employees to work remotely (i.e., working from home), if possible, in order to prevent the spread of the virus.
-If the employees have roles not being suitable for remote work, the employer shall instruct them to avoid unnecessary gatherings of more than two persons and to keep a distance of minimum one and a half meters to others.
-Exceptions can only be made for compelling business reasons (and, as the case may be, with protective masks and clothes).
+If the employees have roles not being suitable for remote work, various requirements shall be observed, inter alia:

 5. Can the employer internally announce that one of its employees has been infected?

 Employers must establish a procedure for dealing with suspected cases in order to detect (potential) infections as soon as possible.
 Until the suspected infection has been assessed by a doctor, the relevant employee shall be considered incapacitated for work.